Handy hints for plumbing work

-Tempering valves limit the temperature of hot water delivered to the bathroom to 50 degrees C. They are designed to prevent scalding particularly of young children and the aged.
+Tempering valves limit the temperature of hot water delivered to the bathroom to 50 degrees Celsius.
+They are designed to prevent scalding particularly of young children and the aged.
 MidCoast Water inspections verify that this work has been carried out to standard.

 Surcharge (or yard) gullies are an important part of the sewerage system.
-Every home has a gully - usually small round grate set in a cement slab just outside the building.
+Every home has a gully - usually a small round grate set in a cement slab just outside the building.

 Here are some general hints to consider when obtaining a quote for new plumbing work.